-Draft Policy SL6.
-Improving Accessibility and Sustainable Travel.
+Draft Policy SL8: Improving Accessibility and Sustainable Travel

 Proposals for new development and conversions should promote walking and cycling and use of public transport.

 Wherever possible, schemes for new housing and employment related development should:

 - 1. Link to existing pedestrian and cycle routes and bus stops; - 2.
-Provide suitable and secure storage provision for bicycles; and - 3.
-Include external electric charging points for vehicles and bicycles.

-8.11 The NDP cannot include measures such as traffic management as part of planning policies but can include separate "Actions for the PC" to help address issues that fall outside a planning policy document.
+Provide suitable and secure storage provision for bicycles; - 3.
+Include external electric charging points for vehicles and bicycles; and - 4.
+Contribute towards improved pedestrian and cycle linkages between Stoke Lacy and Stoke Cross and enhancements to paths which provide access to the site. - 8.12 The NDP cannot include measures such as traffic management as part of planning policies but can include separate 'Actions for the Parish Council' to help address issues that fall outside a planning policy document.
 The NDP Steering Group has considered the various suggestions put forward during the Issues and Options consultation and a number of proposed actions are set out in document 'Community Comments' that can be found on the website, for possible progression by the Parish Council working with other organisations and local people.
-(SG - please look at suggestions for Q11 and Q12 and provide this, in consultation with the PC)